ankitsrivastava637/multi-document-MMRAG-gemini/README.md

 - This collab has more was intended to design a more complex and customised RAG system with multi-vector retrieval and handling images, table in Pdfs, images through image descriptions using LLMs and further steps for better embedding and retrieval.
 - The idea in google collab rough rough was to experiment with multi-dcoument manual ingestion and running ETL pipeline for semi-structired and structured data of multiple complex documents and datasets - for retrieval.
+- The dataset/documents need more preprocessing and deep dynamic feature extraction steps to implemented for better retrieval.
+- Only the vector store and retrieval approach don't help.
+The quality of data processed and feature extracted also greatly affect the accuracy, quality and variety of retrieval.
+- The retreival will be as good as the processed data and features extracted.